How to Choose and Grow the Prettiest Pansies for Cool-Season Color

 Shopping for Pansies

-Pansies don't have a long shelf life in packs.
+Pansies don't have a long shelf life in cell packs.
 They stretch out quickly, and once they do, they'll never do as well when planted.
-Garden centers often sell old, stretched out plants at a discount, but resist the temptation to buy them.
+Garden centers often sell older, stretched out plants at a discount, but resist the temptation to buy them.

 You'll find a better selection of healthy plants earlier in the fall season, so don't delay.
 September is the month that pansies begin to appear in nurseries in most regions.
 Many gardeners swear by field-grown pansies, which are sown outdoors and lifted into flats when ready for sale.
-Field-grown pansies are good plants but so are pack plants.
-For both, the same rules apply: Look for compact, healthy plants.
+For either field-grown or cell pack pansies, the same rules apply: Look for compact, healthy plants.

 How to Grow Pansies